-First of all, it’s necessary to clarify that neither yogurt, nor the essential oil of a plant or herb, nor garlic can treat or cure vaginal yeast infections.
-Even if the opposite has been popularly affirmed, the home remedies that have been proposed with these ingredients aren’t safe and, instead of helping, only expose the person to further complications.
+Neither yogurt, nor the essential oil of a plant or herb, nor garlic can treat or cure vaginal yeast infections.
+Even when it’s been possible to affirm the opposite in the popular sphere, the home remedies that have been proposed with these ingredients aren’t safe and, instead of contributing to improvement, they can lead to complications.

-To treat vaginal yeast infections correctly, it’s best to see a doctor and follow their instructions.
-Additionally, you could improve intimate hygiene, hydration, and nutrition aspects.
-However, you should never resort to the use of home remedies, such as garlic.
+To treat vaginal yeast correctly, it’s best to go to your doctor and follow their instructions.
+Additionally, you need to necessary to improve certain habits related to intimate hygiene, hydration, and nutrition.
+But in no way should you resort to the use of home remedies, such as garlic.

 Putting garlic in your vagina ISN’T safe

 Not in pasta, nor whole, nor combined with other elements.
 Garlic isn’t a solution for vaginal yeast infections.
 There’s no scientific evidence that these remedies work.
 And, on the other hand, there are cases of people who only have worsened their situation by using it.

 American gynecologist Jennifer Gunter decided to explain in very simple terms why you definitely should never put garlic into your vagina:

 - Although garlic may have antifungal properties due to its allicin content in labs, this doesn’t mean that it works in mice or a woman’s vagina.